ksunair/PhoenixExample/README.md

     mix do deps.get
 8. Create database and tables
     mix do ecto.create, mix ecto.migrate
+9. Go to auction_web/assets
+    run 'npm install' <- without it you will not see images and scripts run
-9. Go to auction_web folder and start the server mix phx.server
+10. Go to auction_web folder and start the server mix phx.server
-10. Open browser and go to
+11. Open browser and go to
     http://localhost:4000/api/items